-Table 2: Neighbourhood infrastructure requirements for Fonnereau Village
+Table 2: Neighbourhood infrastructure requirements for Fonnereau

 Infrastructure theme Neighbourhood infrastructure Trigger point for delivery unless otherwise agreed with IBC and included in the Infrastructure Delivery Plan to be submitted to and approved by the Council.
 Note that dwelling numbers in Table 2 apply to total number in neighbourhood.
 Access & transport Off-site junction improvements in surrounding road network Connection to the Urban Traffic Management & Control (UTMC) system Travel Plan development, implementation & monitoring Timetable for delivery to be informed by the Transport Assessment for the whole development in agreement with SCC Highways department.
 Timetable for delivery to be informed by the Transport Assessment for the whole development in agreement with SCC Highways department.
 Travel Plan to be submitted and agreed with SCC Highways department as part of full/outline application for the development of the site.
-To be implemented and monitored during and following each phase of the neighbourhood development.
-Improvements to Fonnereau Way Timetable for delivery to be informed by the Transport Assessment for the whole development in agreement with SCC Highways department, although it should be delivered no later than the completion of the initial ancillary works to the Country Park to appropriately upgrade this for public access.

-Education & early years 2 FE primary school & nursery Serviced site (with access roads) to be transferred prior to occupation of 100 dwellings.
-Phased contributions proportionate to pupil yield thereafter.
-1FE primary school & nursery facility to be provided prior to occupation of 400 dwellings.
-The need and timetable for the provision of a second form of entry will be reviewed following this.
+To be imple- Improvements to Fonnereau Way (complete section linking Valley Road & railway line) mented and monitored during and following each phase of the neighbourhood development.
+Prior to occupation of 500 dwellings.
+Education & early years Pedestrian & cycle signage (monoliths) 2FE (forms of entry) primary school & nursery with the potential for some facilities to be shared with the community Contributions to be secured at an appropriate stage in the development.
+Serviced site (with access roads) to be transferred prior to occupation of 100 dwellings.
+The need and timetable for the provision of a second form of entry will be reviewed following this Phased contributions proportionate to pupil yield shall be secured throughout each stage of the development.
 Open space, recreation & play Neighbourhood parks, allotments & open spaces with equipped sports & play facilities as per SPD In accordance with phasing plan to be agreed prior to the commencement of development.
-Community infrastructure District Centre infrastructure framework; CCTV & charging points for electric vehicles Prior to occupation of 500 dwelling.
-Community centre in DC with integrated library facilities and police office (where required by Suffolk Constabulary) Temporary community centre to be provided prior to occupation of 50 dwellings.
+Community infrastructure District Centre supporting infrastructure (CCTV, electric charging points, recycling facility, cycle parking etc. as detailed in agreed infrastructure framework) Prior to occupation of 500 dwellings.

+Community centre in DC with integrated library facilities, workspace hub and police office (where required by Suffolk Constabulary) Temporary community centre to be provided prior to occupation of 50 dwellings.
 Permanent community centre with integrated facilities prior to occupation of 500 dwellings.
-Other items Household waste facilities (sum) Phased payments to be secured following occupation of early phase of development in neighbourhood.
+Health Centre Serviced site within District Centre to be transferred at time to be agreed.
+Phased contributions for capital costs of providing health centre to be agreed.
+Other items Household waste facilities (sum) Contributions to be secured at an appropriate stage in the development.
 Superfast broadband infrastructure To be delivered in each phase of development in neighbourhood.

-Table 3: Neighbourhood infrastructure requirements for Henley Village
+Table 3: Neighbourhood infrastructure requirements for Henley Gate